MV Ali Cat: Service

 MV Ali Cat provides a passenger-only service between Gourock and Dunoon, initially supplementing car ferry sailings at peak periods.
 At special weekends in the past she has supplemented the CalMac Rothesay service.

 Following the withdrawal of the Caledonian MacBrayne Gourock-Dunoon vehicle service on 29 June 2011, Ali Cat formed part of the new contract for the passenger-only service on this route, operated by Argyll Ferries Ltd and using the new pier at Dunoon.
 As well as being repainted in Argyll Ferries livery, a fold-down ramp was added at the stern, enabling foot passenger and wheelchair use of the linkspan vehicle ramps at both ferry terminals.

-Side loading at Gourock linkspan (stern ramp folded up).